errandom/QMT/DATABASE_GUIDE.md

 ## Performance Considerations

-- All data is loaded into memory for operations
+- All data is loaded from Azure SQL for operations
-- Filtering happens client-side
+- Filtering happens in the app or via SQL queries
-- Best for datasets < 10,000 records per table
 - For larger datasets, consider pagination in your UI
-- Use function-based WHERE clauses sparingly (they're slower)
+- Use function-based WHERE clauses sparingly (they're slower and may require client-side filtering)

 ## Conclusion

-This database system gives you the power of SQL-like operations while maintaining the simplicity of the Spark KV persistence API.
-It's perfect for managing structured data in your QMT Operations application with full type safety and validation.
+This database system gives you the power of SQL operations with full type safety and validation, making it ideal for managing structured data in your QMT Operations application.